 Who can apply for funding?
 Board funds can be obtained by most private or public water service providers in Utah.
-Over the past 70 years, over 1,485 private water companies, irrigation companies, municipalities and water districts have sought and received financial assistance from the board.
+Over the past 70 years, about 1,500 private water companies, irrigation companies, municipalities and water districts have sought and received financial assistance from the board.

 How does a project get funded?
 Entities initiate the funding process by submitting the online application found on this webpage.
 A division staff member will be assigned to work with the entity to assess the potential project and see if the project qualifies and prepare a feasibility report to present to the board for approval while working with the project sponsor throughout the funding process.
 Funding of a project depends on the availability of funds at the time the project comes before the board for committal, repayment ability and economic analyses.

 Why do water providers utilize the Board of Water Resources loan program?
 The Utah Legislature established these revolving funds to benefit Utah citizens.
 The board has provided low interest or zero interest loans for water projects statewide.
 Repayments of these loans (including all interest paid) return to the board and fund additional projects.
 Entities seeking loans from the board will work with professional, friendly staff who work to make the funding process as simple as possible.

 What is an eligible project?
 To be eligible for funding, a project cannot be routine operation and maintenance, cannot be sponsored by a developer or an individual/family and cannot be for a domestic water system where less than half of the residents live in the service area year-round.
 All other water projects will be considered for funding.